Montage of pictures showing group of people standing outside a building in front of assorted furniture

 “This project has been an excellent example of the benefits of collaboration - not just between different University departments but also by working with external partners.

-“Clearing the furniture out the accommodation blocks required a monumental effort by everyone involved but it is great to see local communities benefit from the items which could be resused and we have also been able to significantly reduce the amount of waste sent to landfill.”
+“Clearing the furniture out the accommodation blocks required a monumental effort by everyone involved but it is great to see local communities benefit from the items which could be reused and we have also been able to significantly reduce the amount of waste sent to landfill.”

 This year to supplement the accommodation available at Singleton Park, Bay Campus and Beck Hall, the University has signed a deal with two purpose-built student accommodation providers in the Swansea city centre.